 You have something that cannot be found in a book, experience.
 Your life experience, transferable skills and confidence will carry you through.
 Past exam papers are invaluable to you and time management will be essential.
 Your time has come to shine.

-Listen to Guidance Counsellor Beatrice Dooley giving advice for Leaving Cert Sutdents on Iradio programme The Hub this week.
+Listen to Guidance Counsellor Beatrice Dooley giving advice for Leaving Cert Students on Iradio programme The Hub this week.

 A ROUGH GUIDE FOR PARENTS

-For 17 years you have feed them, nurtured them, protected, them supported them, vicariously experienced their class tests, piano exams, matches, auditions etc. and it all culminates in this big beast that is the “Leaving Certificate”.
+For 17 years you have fed them, nurtured them, protected them, supported them, vicariously experienced their class tests, piano exams, matches, auditions etc. and it all culminates in this big beast that is the “Leaving Certificate”.
 How to help them through it?